-Megan’s Law NJ
+Megan's Law New Jersey Rules

 In 1994, a serial sex offender and neighbor of seven-year-old Megan Kanka kidnapped, raped, and murdered the little girl.
 Megan’s family, unaware of the neighbor’s past convictions for sex crimes, pushed for state and federal legislation that required anyone convicted of aggravated sexual assault or another sexual crime to register with their local police department.
 Specific charges that require registration under Megan’s Law include crimes listed under 2C:7-2:

 - Kidnapping, where the victim is less than 16 years of age;